Masonj1/Tanks/README.md

     - Created the environment for the tanks to be drawn in
     - Created start screen and game over screen
-    - Transferred the code to a multithreaded design Franky
+    - Transferred the code to a multithreaded design
+    - Added the option to play again after game over Franky
     * Created a program for users to create their own maps for the game
         - Allowed users to save files to be used as maps